naredula-jana/Jiny-Kernel/doc/benchmarks.md

-## Optimizations and Performance improvements .
+## Benchmarks, Optimizations and Performance improvements .

-[Jiny kernel](https://github.com/naredula-jana/Jiny-Kernel) is designed from ground up for virtual environment.
-This paper provides performance comparision [Jiny Kernel](https://github.com/naredula-jana/Jiny-Kernel)   with  Linux on different workloads like cpu,network,storage,memory,IPC etc on the virtual platform  like kvm/qemu.
+[Jiny kernel](https://github.com/naredula-jana/Jiny-Kernel) was designed from ground up for superior performance on virtual environment.
+This paper provides performance comparision of [Jiny Kernel](https://github.com/naredula-jana/Jiny-Kernel) with Linux kernel on different workloads like cpu,network,storage,memory,IPC etc on the virtual platform like kvm.
-The below benchmarks show Jiny as performed better then linux, one of the reason is linux is generic kernel designed to run on the metal  when compare to Jiny designed for virtual platform.
-The following are performance enhancments and techniques used in different work loads:
+The below benchmarks show Jiny performed better then linux, one of the reason is linux being generic kernel designed to run on the metal  when compare to Jiny designed for virtual platform.

 - Benchmark-1(CPU centric): Comparisions of cpu centric app running in linux vm versus same app running in Jiny vm.
-There is big improvement when the same app run in Jiny vm as High priority app.
+There was big improvement when the same app run in Jiny vm as High priority app.
-- Benchmark-2.1(Network centric - virtio-vhost): Comparisions of network throughput in linux vm versus Jiny vm.
-There is 20%-50% improvement in network throughput in Jiny Vm when compare to linux vm on the same hardware.
+- Benchmark-2(Network centric): Comparisions of network throughput in linux vm versus Jiny vm as aginst with linux bridge versus user space switch.
-- Benchmark-2.2(Network centric - Virtio-user): Similar to the above(2.1), except the switch will located at the userspace instead of host kernel(linux bridge/ovs-switch).
 - Benchmark-3(Storage centric): In progress.
 - Benchmark-4(PageCache): Comparisions of Read/write throughput for Hadoop workload.
 Improvement of 20% in read/write throughput of hdfs/hadoop workloads.
 - Benchmark-5(Malloc): Memory  improvements with zero page accumulation and other related techiniques: In progress
-- Benchmark-6(IPC, locks and interrupts): locks and interrutpts improvement: more then 100% improvement : Partially completed.
+- Benchmark-6(IPC): locks and interrutpts improvement: more then 100% improvement : Mostly completed.

 ----------------------------------------------------------------------------------